tomjoht/tomjoht.github.io/_posts/2024/10/2024-10-06-genai-and-document360.md

 So SEO becomes so important.
 We have a feature, for example, where with the click of a button, it will automatically say, "What is the best title you can have for this article?
 What is the best meta description you can have for this article?"
 And you can also do it at scale.
 We have customers who maybe never looked at it in the past, and they have like 500 articles where nobody really cared about putting those meta descriptions and titles.
 You can click a button and say, "Hey, can you go and fix it across my entire knowledge base?"
 It just does it for you.

 Another interesting thing is glossary.
-I'm sure you've come across glossary maintenance - it's a really complicated thing, right?
+I'm sure you've come across glossary maintenance&mdash;it's a really complicated thing, right?
 If you are a product like Stripe, you need to explain what is CAC (Customer Acquisition Cost), what is Annual Recurring Revenue (ARR), Monthly Recurring Revenue (MRR), MQL, PQL, SQL, all these terminologies.
 The technical writer needs to keep up and maintain the glossary.

 Today, we can actually say, "Did you detect any glossary terms in my article?"
 Click a button, and it'll tell you, "Hey, these are the glossaries you can pick up."
 You can also do it at scale again across the entire knowledge base.
 The entire glossary can be automatically maintained, and it will give you suggestions.
 We don't really, you know, the technical author still needs to go and say, "Okay, this is good, this is good," and then it goes public, but it helps a lot.